pgjdbc/www/documentation/head/replication.md

 ## Logical replication

-Logical replication use replication slot for reserve WAL logs on server and also define which decoding plugin use for decode WAL logs to the required format, for example you can decode changes as json, protobuf, etc messages that sends to client.
-For demonstrate how use pgjdbc replication API will be use `test_decoding` plugin that include to `postgresql-contrib` package, but you can use own decoding plugin.
+Logical replication uses a replication slot to reserve WAL logs on the server and also defines which decoding plugin to use to decode the WAL logs to the required format, for example you can decode changes as json, protobuf, etc .
+For demonstrate how use pgjdbc replication API will be use `test_decoding` plugin that include to `postgresql-contrib` package, but you can use your own decoding plugin.

 For use replication API, Connection should be create with replication mode, in this mode on connection not available execute any kinds of sql, this connection can work only with replication API.
 It's restriction of PostgreSQL.